thillRobot/ros_workshop/module10/tutorial10_using_moveit/tutorial10_using_moveit.md

 # using moveit

-This is my notes for using moveit with ROS Melodic.
+This is my notes for using moveit with ROS.
 I can't quite call it a tutorial yet.

 ## Resources